 Start Making Money Faster.

 The organizational stage of starting a business costs money, and this money is not recovered until your doors open and your products or services start selling.
-Doing everything right the first time and saving time and effort with the help of an experienced attorney will get your business through the organizational stage and into operations faster than going it alone, giving you the chance to start making money with your business sooner rather than later.
+Doing everything right the first time, and saving time and effort with the help of an experienced attorney, will get your business through the organizational stage and into operations faster than going at it alone, giving you the chance to start making money with your business sooner rather than later.

-The old adage that an ounce of prevention is worth a pound of cure applies to how a business is started.
-Being smart about how a business is initially set up may prevent much larger expenses down the road.
+The old adage that “an ounce of prevention is worth a pound of cure” applies to how a business is started.
+Being smart about how a business is initially set up may prevent much larger expenses later.

-An informal relationships among business partners poses a significant risk to the business.
-While there is a cost involved in establishing business relationships in contracts enforceable in a court of law, this expense is small compared to the cost of litigating a business dispute within the ownership.
+An informal relationship among business partners poses a significant risk to the business.
+While there is a cost involved in establishing business relationships in contracts enforceable in a court of law, this expense is small compared to the cost of litigating a business dispute with a partner.